gdoct/neckexplorer/README.md

 # Guitar Neck Explorer React App

-This project is a toy project to explore the guitar neck, scales and triads
+This project is a small react app to explore the guitar neck, scales and triads

 # Examples: